GIL794/Math-Problems-Code-Solutions/Goldbach Conjecture Verifier/README.md

 ## Performance

-The implementation is optimized for efficiency:
+The implementation is optimised for efficiency:
 - Generates primes once using the Sieve of Eratosthenes
 - Uses set lookups for O(1) prime checking
 - Avoids duplicate pair checking